Optical-Quantum-Communication-Theory/ImprovedDecoyStateAndFlagStateSquashingMethods/README.md

 The functions below are required to generate the plots in the paper.
 For each plot we describe below which settings need to be chosen.
 For all plots the change from two to one decoy intensity is done as follows
 1. Comment out the parameters with two decoy intensities in the preset file,
-2. Comment out the variable names with two decoy intesities in the channel function,
+2. Comment out the variable names with two decoy intesities in the channel module,
-3. Comment out the variable 'decoys' containing two decoy intensities.
+3. Comment out the variable 'decoys' containing two decoy intensities in the channel module.

 Here are the specific minor modificaitons required to reproduce the data of figures in the paper.